kernoelpanic/blockchainbib/README.md

 * ...

 ## Structure of this bibliography
-The scientific community adapted relatively slow to this emerging and fast moving field of cryptographic currencies and consensus ledgers, commonly refered to as *blockchains*.
+The scientific community adapted relatively slow to this emerging and fast moving field of cryptographic currencies and consensus ledgers, commonly refered to as *block chains*.
 This was one reason, that for quite a while the only resources available have been the Bitcoin source code, blog/forum/mailing list posts, and other online publications.
 Also the original Bitcoin [paper](https://bitcoin.org/bitcoin.pdf) which initiated the hype was published online without any prior peer-review.